OliverTaylor246/OliverTaylor246/README.md

 Currently I build software where **robotics**, **edge AI**, and **connected hardware** meet at [Wendy Labs](https://github.com/wendylabsinc).

-In the past I've worked a lot on crypto sniping, options trading and modeling, and mathematical game modeling.
+In the past I've worked a lot on crypto sniping, options trading/modeling, and mathematical game modeling.

 ## What I'm working on